ub-math/exam_guides/docs/index.md

 #### Workspace setup

 Your exam workspace should be in a quiet location with no one else around.
-Remember: this is an exam you will need to concentrate!
+Remember: this is an exam, you will need to concentrate!

 <div class="alert alert-dismissible alert-info">